robjtede/actix-web-lab/actix-client-ip-cloudflare/README.md

 <!-- prettier-ignore-end -->

-See <https://developers.cloudflare.com/fundamentals/reference/http-request-headers> for more documentation.
+See <https://developers.cloudflare.com/fundamentals/reference/http-request-headers> for more documentation on the headers interpreted by this crate.